 Advance Registration Process:

 However, even though you will be cleared to register at the start of the registration period, all undergraduate students are still required to meet with their advisor and obtain an approval signature on their Worksheet/Electronic-course planning guide (E-cpg) – BOTH VIEWS (semester and requirement).
-Worksheets with your advisor’s signature should be submitted to the Bioengineering office (240 Skirkanich) by Friday, March 29th.
+Worksheets with your advisor’s signature should be submitted to the Bioengineering office (240 Skirkanich) by Friday, November 11th.
 Please be sure to have both formats of the E-cpg signed, i.e., E-cpgs with classes listed by semester and by degree requirements.

 Please use the day/times noted on the Walk-In Advising Schedule to meet with your advisor.
 Additional meeting times may be scheduled, so please check email from your advisor for any updated information on office hours.

-- To prepare the paperwork go online to Penn InTouch and fill out the electronic worksheet for your curriculum (BSE, ASBS = BAS).
+To prepare the paperwork go online to Penn InTouch and fill out the electronic worksheet for your curriculum (BSE, ASBS = BAS).
 Select Worksheet from the menu.
 Use Help to get instructions on how to fill it out.

 When filling out the worksheet, you must enter the course numbers of the courses you are taking.
 The system expects that course numbers will consist of four letters followed by three numbers: e.g., MATH104.
 BE is only two letters, so you must enter BE courses as [BE<space><space>] or [BE 100].

 When taking cross-listed courses to fulfill the BE CPG, students are required to enroll in the engineering designation of the course.
 For example, students taking OPIM415, which is the same as MEAM 415, must enroll in MEAM415.

 Please contact your advisor to meet with him/her before turning in your electronic worksheet to the BE Office in 240 Skirkanich.
 You must meet with your advisor and obtain his/her signature on your worksheet before turning it in to the BE Office.

-- After you have acquired your advisor's signature, submit the worksheet to the BE office.
-Make sure to write your NAME on the worksheet.
+After you have acquired your advisor's signature, submit the worksheet to the BE office.
+Make sure to write your NAME AND GRADUATION YEAR on the worksheet.
 Your name will NOT print electronically, so please print your full, official name on your worksheet.
 You do NOT need a "permission to register" form.
 The electronic worksheet, both the semester and requirements views, is all that is required.
 ONLY the electronic worksheet is acceptable – no other forms can be processed.

-- Rising Sophomores, Juniors, and Seniors: You should follow SEAS rules for course load/additional credits available in the SEAS Undergraduate Handbook.
+Rising Sophomores, Juniors, and Seniors: You should follow SEAS rules for course load/additional credits available in the SEAS Undergraduate Handbook.
 Generally, if you meet the guidelines, you can increase your courses when you submit your eCPG for approval.
 If you do not meet the guidelines, you can always submit a petition for action and have the petitions committee review your request.
 Also, if you want to register for more than 6.5 CUs, a petition is required.